janetjoywilson/janetjoywilson.github.io/_posts/2018-11-24-christmas.md

 This cookbook contains great weeknight recipes but also deep frying and artisanal bread baking.
 PLUS a range of desserts.

-Give this book and a Dutch Oven at Christmas and any time of the year for a house warming or a graduation gift – you’ll be invited over and over again to enjoy the fruits of their labour.
+Give this book and a Dutch Oven at Christmas or any time of the year for a house warming or a graduation gift.
+Hopefully you’ll be invited over and over again to enjoy the fruits of their labour.

 ## Jólabókaflóðið